 Trim any damaged canes, cutting them back to the place where they connect with larger branches.
 Look for broken or split branches to remove.
 Additionally, remove any branches that are growing inward, toward the heart of the plant, rather than out toward the open air.
 This thins the shrub and allows air to circulate more freely around the branches, which helps to discourage the development of diseases.

-Examine the base of the shrub.
+Examine the base of the beach rose shrub.
 Locate the bud where the branches emerge from the roots and trim away any growth found below this nodule.
 These offshoots are known as suckers and their development drains the energy resources of the plant.
 Removing them keeps your beach roses stronger.

-Sculpt and shape the shrub, if desired.
+Sculpt and shape the beach rose shrub, if desired.
 Keep the overall shape of the bush in mind, retaining the overall shaping to make the bush look natural.
-Cut the canes back, removing up to one-third of each branch to control height.
+Cut the canes back, removing up to one-third of each branch to control the overall height.
 Alternatively, you can remove whole canes, cutting them completely back to the base of the shrub, to control the width.
 Take care not to remove more than 30 percent of the total plant material.
 While the beach rose can handle heavy pruning, removing too much at once isn't ideal.